Reactive Aggression

 Pure Evil and Aggression

-Tavris and Aronson warn that “justifying his first hurtful act sets the stage for more aggression” (2020).
+Tavris and Aronson warn that justifying “a first hurtful act sets the stage for more aggression” (Tavris & Aronson, 2015).
 Once we justify with an all encompassing label of ‘evil’ or ‘bad,’ we no longer need to waste precious cognitive resources evaluating our aggression, because they deserve it.
 And we slowly travel down a road where the line between reactive aggression and proactive aggression begins to blur.

 Fromm warns that healthy reactive aggression may quickly turn to destructive proactive aggression.
-He explains “it is important to be aware how easily purely defensive aggression is blended with (nondefensive) destructiveness and with the sadistic wish to reverse the situation by controlling others instead of being controlled” (1992, location 3,987).
+He explains, “It is important to be aware how easily purely defensive aggression is blended with (non-defensive) destructiveness and with the sadistic wish to reverse the situation by controlling others instead of being controlled” (Fromm, 2013).

 Other Defensive Mechanisms in Play